-Social media is a constantly evolving and is an increasingly critical aspect of Shenandoah University’s digital presence.
-In all instances, social media sites that represent Shenandoah University (e.g. use “Shenandoah” or “Shenandoah University,” “SU” and/or “Hornets”) must positively reflect its Mission Statement.
-These words describe Shenandoah’s mission and brand:
+All social media accounts that represent Shenandoah University (e.g. use “Shenandoah” or “Shenandoah University,” “SU” and/or “Hornets” in their name) must positively reflect its Mission Statement.

 - Post no more than once an hour.